gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 > [Introduced][ce-2772] in GitLab 9.0.

-With subgroups (also called nested groups or hierarchical groups) you can have up to 20 levels of nested groups, which among other things can help you to:
+With subgroups (aka nested groups or hierarchical groups) you can have up to 20 levels of nested groups, which among other things can help you to:

 - **Separate internal / external organizations.** Since every group